 SaaS tools like BuzzSumo can also help you identify the people talking about a certain topic.
 Here you can identify influencers and follow hashtags to stay abreast of what people are talking about in a certain industry.

 You can also follow hashtags through a tool like Hootsuite.

 Finally, check Google Trends to find keywords that are getting a lot of traffic this month.
 If you can quickly create some great content for your audience, you can capitalize on the trend.

 You need to separate the wheat from the chaff, so to speak, to focus your efforts on the most share.
 To do this, give yourself some criteria, and don't go for the trend if it doesn't align with your brand.

 Get a lot of views and follows

-When creating content, both web content and social media post, keep these in minds to learn how to create shareable content.
+When creating content, both web content and social media posts, keep these in mind.

 In 21st century concepts, this includes email subject lines, social media posts, meta titles.